 Francis Ford Coppola’s great folly One from the Heart splintered the American New Wave/New Hollywood into shards of half-remembered former glory, casting the great American directors of the ‘70s across the land and possibly abetting the groundwork for the most corporate decade of all American cinema next to come.
 The famously impossible shoot of Apocalypse Now nearly killed him, of course, and for his next film, he wanted to gift himself a present, much as Michael Cimino did when his The Deer Hunter garnered award after award and he granted himself passage to direct his own pocket passion project Heaven’s Gate.
 Now, the New Hollywood barely survived Heaven’s Gate, the baroque masterpiece masquerading as a misfire, a grand accident of a film about the grand accident of America.
 But One from the Heart?
 The already rickety New Hollywood, a house on stilts with the whirlwind of Star Wars and other new-fangled pop cinema just waiting to topple it, couldn’t survive another go around.

 At some level, Edward Hopper’s urban loneliness painting Nighthawks is always lapping around the banks of the film, but with its toxic corrosion of humility and lack of narrative safeguarding, One from the Heart extends the ethereal loneliness to its logical, caustic endpoint, including sacrificing the film’s own sense of causality and logic.
-It also preserves Coppola’s visionary inelegance (inelegant from a monetary standpoint, if not an artistic one), which is tested for mettle in the luscious mise-en-scene, the painstaking result of a ten times inflated budget and Coppola’s bewildering commitment to erecting his Las Vegas obelisk out of wood, cardboard, and his hopes and dreams.
-Set against a giddily flashing wonderland of mental infatuation, Frannie’s frenzied relationship with a fanatical Raul Julia, an embodiment of kitsch and blinding glamour, becomes a feverish, stardust-speckled counterpoint to her venomous relationship with Hank, a dream world of foolishness but also a necessary liberation from dingy reality.
-Her mind kindled into a fire of exoticism and romance, the world erupts into a fantasia production number in a possibly delusional fit of hysteria that also evokes the beauty of a mind clinging to an imaginative future, possibly at its own expense.
+The film also preserves Coppola’s visionary inelegance in every frame of the luscious mise-en-scene, the painstaking result of a ten times inflated budget and Coppola’s bewildering commitment to erecting his Las Vegas obelisk out of wood, cardboard, and his hopes and dreams.
+Set against a giddily flashing wonderland, Frannie’s frenzied relationship with a fanatical Raul Julia, an embodiment of kitsch and blinding glamour, becomes a feverish, stardust-speckled counterpoint to her venomous relationship with Hank.
+The film blossoms into a dream world of foolish, necessary liberation from dingy reality.
+Her mind now a fire of exoticism and romance, the world eventually erupts around Frannie into a fantastical production number, a possibly delusional fit of hysteria that also evokes the beauty of a mind clinging to an imaginative future, possibly at its own expense.

-This clinging has an uncanny mirror in Coppola himself, with his scheming mind hell-bent on a hazy, hallucinogenic dream stanza of personal escape – Frannie’s escape, but mostly his own.
-It’s almost as if Coppola, trapped in his dreams but still capable of peering outward, knew what hell he had wrought on his potential for future Hollywood projects and couldn’t resist the urge to continue spending money on his dream project, the knowledge that it may be his last in full bloom.
-Infectious above all, even the conclusion where Hank and Frannie rekindle their romance with almost comic, spasmodic expediency feels like Coppola’s hot-headed quest to discover a happy ending for himself, to mend his unrequited love for Hollywood.
+This clinging has an uncanny mirror in Coppola himself, with his scheming mind hell-bent on a hazy, hallucinogenic dream of personal escape – Frannie’s escape, but mostly his own.
+It’s almost as if Coppola, trapped in his dreams but still capable of peering outward, knew what hell he had wrought on his potential for future Hollywood projects and couldn’t resist the urge to continue spending money on his dream project, the knowledge that it may be his last trailing him every minute.
+Infectious above all, even the conclusion where Hank and Frannie rekindle their romance with almost comic, spasmodic expediency feels like Coppola’s quest to discover a happy ending for himself, to mend his unrequited love for Hollywood.
 In the end, love is restitched, but the nature of the tenuous stitching, the sudden onset happy conclusion we don’t exactly believe, makes it feel like a test on Coppola’s part: believe my ending, or don’t, or, better yet, do both.
 Thus exemplifies the dialectic beauty of his vision, with worlds slashing into one another in a heated fever of outré style as something we want to believe, but probably can’t, even as we tell ourselves to anyway.